caidam/web-app-with-docker-compose/Readme.md

 ```

 3. Access the application
-- Server: Server: Open your web browser and go to http://localhost:5050.
+- Server: Open your web browser and go to http://localhost:5050.
 - Client: Access the client application through http://localhost:8080.
 - Database: The database container is running internally and is managed by the application.